kedacore/keda-docs/content/docs/2.3/scalers/external-push.md

 **Parameter list:**

-- `scalerAddress`: Address of the external push scaler implementing `ExternalScaler.StreamIsActive` in externalscaler.proto.
+- `scalerAddress` - Address of the external push scaler implementing `ExternalScaler.StreamIsActive` in externalscaler.proto.
 Format must be `host:port`.
-- `tlsCertFile`: Location of a certificate to use for the GRPC connection to authenticate with. (optional)
+- `tlsCertFile` - Location of a certificate to use for the GRPC connection to authenticate with.
+(Optional)

-The entire metadata object is passed to the external scaler in `ScaledObjectRef.scalerMetadata`
+The entire metadata object is passed to the external scaler in `ScaledObjectRef.scalerMetadata`.

-> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md)
+> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md).

 ### Authentication Parameters